dangrie158/email-categorization-thesis/source/15_chapter_7.md

 The big increase in homogeneity compared to the news corpus, although almost the same number of classes in the ground truth (10 in the mail corpus compared to 11 in the news corpus), can be explained by the fact that many emails are computer generated, following a simple template and therefore having virtually the same document vector, independent of the vectorizer.
 Computer generated emails are mainly present in class 6 containing the notification emails of various social networks.

-The distribution of the computer generated emails can be seen in the plot of the t-SNE projection of the document vectors (summarized word2vec vectors, [figure @fig:mailw2v-clustering]).
+The distribution of the computer generated emails can be seen in the plot of the t-SNE projection of the document vectors (summarized word2vec vectors, [Figure @fig:mailw2v-clustering]).
 The dense orange blob in the middle is the representation of all notification emails which has only a few outliers.

 Furthermore, the clustering using an LDA model and picking the topic with the largest share as cluster yielded again the best homogeneity in the clusters with a value of 0.907.